queite/queite/README.md

 ### Hi there!
 I am Queite 👋
 A web developer student at Trybe.

-Driven by knowledge, I saw a world of infinite possibilities in technology.
+Courage to face the unknown and the love for learning led me to development.

-In addition to quench my thirst for learning and curiosity.
-I found in development the perfect opportunity to practice developed skills and knowledge, such as time management and organization, analytical thinking, open-mindedness and adaptability.
+I found in tech the perfect opportunity to practice developed skills and knowledge, such as time management and organization, analytical thinking, collaboration, open-mindedness, and adaptability while learning and improving so many others.

+The technologies I have worked with are: JavaScript, HTML, CSS, Jest, React, RTL.

-There is always more to learn, always a new world opening up, and it really brings excitement.
+There is always more to learn, always a new world opening up.
+All that knowledge and possibilities really bring excitement since excel for me is doing better than I did before.

-The culture of contribution I have found in the area is exactly what I was looking for.
+The collaboration culture I have found is exactly what I was looking for.
 People working together to improve other people's lives, to add to each other.

 - 🌱 I’m currently learning:
 <div>